Pelorosaurus: History

 Owen was highly piqued by Melville's and Mantell's attempts to "suppress" his Cetiosaurus brevis.
 By a publication in 1853 he tried to set matters straight, as he saw it, while avoiding having to openly admit his original mistake.
 First he suggested that Melville's main motivation for the name change was the presumed inaccuracy of the epithet brevis, "short", because the total length of the animal could not be deduced from such limited remains.
 Owen pointed out that anyone being acquainted with taxonomy would have understood that "short" referred to the vertebrae themselves, not to the animal as a whole.
 On a subsequent page, apparently separate from this issue, Owen in covert terms implied that his 1842 publication was not descriptive enough, thus merely having resulted in a nomen nudum, to which he now assigned the sauropod material, making Cetiosaurus brevis a valid name.
 This still left the problem of it having been named a new genus by Mantell.
 Owen resolved it by simply presenting the humerus as the sole holotype of Pelorosaurus conybeari.
-Remarkably, in 1859 he repeated his mistake by again referring iguanodontid vertebrae, specimens BMNH R1010 and R28635, to C. brevis.
+Remarkably, in 1859 he repeated his mistake by again referring iguanodontid vertebrae, specimens NHMUK PV OR 1010 and OR 28635, to C. brevis.
 The last of these he had in 1853 proposed to belong to Pelorosaurus together with a number of other iguanodontid vertebrae because Mantell had once labelled them as such in his collection; Owen suggested it had been by a mere mistake that the name Pelorosaurus had been connected with the C. brevis material instead of with these finds.

 Owen's interpretation was commonly accepted until well into the twentieth century.
 By 1970 however, both John Ostrom and Rodney Steel understood that Owen's claim that C. brevis in 1842 was still a nomen nudum should be rejected as a transparent attempt to change the type specimen, inadmissible by present standards.
 By those same standards though, Melville's name change was also incorrect: as the name Cetiosaurus brevis was still "available" he should simply have made the sauropod bones the lectotype, removing the iguanodontid remains from the syntype series.
 The sauropod bones, not the iguanodont bones, would then have retained the name C. brevis.
 Therefore, Cetiosaurus conybeari is a junior objective synonym of C. brevis, that is, C. brevis is not only an older name, but one based on exactly the same fossils as the younger, invalid name.

 After 1850, more specimens continued to be assigned to both Pelorosaurus and Cetiosaurus, and both were studied and reported on extensively in the scientific literature.
 Slowly a tendency developed to subsume fragmentary sauropod material from the Jurassic of England under the designation Cetiosaurus, while assigning incomplete European Cretaceous sauropod finds to Pelorosaurus.
 Pelorosaurus thus came to be a typical wastebasket taxon for any European sauropod of this period.
 However, in recent years much work has been done to rectify the confusion.